in Data to be collected

 Google Analytics basically records access to your site the moment it is accessed, depending on where you put the tag.

-QA Heatmap Analytics, on the other hand, captures data only after a user has begun to take action, so it is highly likely that users who bounce off the site within a second or so of browsing will not be recorded.
+QA Analytics, on the other hand, captures data after the user has started to take action, so users who browse the site and leave directly within a second or so will likely not be recorded.

-Therefore, in general, QA Heatmap Anlytics tends to have a lower number of users and sessions than Google Analytics data.
-The difference is often a few percent, but if a site has a lot of bounces within a few seconds, the difference tends to be larger.
+Therefore, in general, QA Analytics tends to have fewer users and sessions than Google Analytics data counts.
+The difference is often a few percent, but the difference tends to be larger if the site has a lot of direct returns within seconds.

-– If the values in Google Analytics and QA are significantly different
+*When Google Analytics and QA Analytics values are significantly different.